Frequently-asked and good-to-know information

 Are dogs welcomed on the island?

-Most walking areas, Wapato State Park, public beaches and farm stands allow dogs but require pets be on leash.
+Most walking areas, Wapato State Greenway, public beaches and farm stands allow dogs but require pets be on leash.
 Howell Territorial Park does not permit pets due to maintenance upkeep, wildlife safety and organic gardens in close proximity to its boundaries.

 Is there a store or other places to get something to eat or drink on the island?